 The Engineer may direct the Contractor to remove graffiti any time during the Work.
-The Department will make an adjustment according to and to compensate the Contractor for the added costs and delays, if any, resulting from all ordered graffiti removal.
+The LPA will make an adjustment according to 108.06 and 109.05 to compensate the Contractor for the added costs and delays, if any, resulting from all ordered graffiti removal.

 107.16 Contractor’s Responsibility for Utility Property and Services.
 At points where the Contractor’s operations are adjacent to properties of railway, cable, telephone, and power companies, or are adjacent to other property, and any damage to their property may result in considerable expense, loss, or inconvenience, do not commence with the operation until all arrangements necessary for the protection of the property have been made.